MatrixExplorer: Spreadsheet-like dialog to display or edit numerical arrays or text strings or any file of known structure

 • Actual width is slightly increased to account for variable pitch fonts

-• the "More" button provides an
+• the "More" button provides for an matrix exploring

 • Edit: Append, Insert, Delete, Copy, Paste, Undo, Redo